gSchool/usaa-preassessment-block/units/01-Java/01-Java.checkpoint.md

       try {
           currencyInstance = currencyConstructor.newInstance(product);
       } catch (InstantiationException | IllegalAccessException | InvocationTargetException e) {
-          fail("Could not construct a currency, do you have a constructor that takes a product?");
+          fail("Could not construct a Currency object, do you have a constructor that takes a Product?");
       }
       return currencyInstance;
   }